This post by Rebecca Holmes of Salisbury appeared at Front Porch Forum today.

 (1) The science is clear and the BLSGP board affirms it: Applying larvicide is absolutely the safest, most effective method of controlling mosquitoes.
 Larvicide is a bacillus that kills mosquitoes before they hatch out and reproduce.
 It is not generally harmful to people or other wildlife.

 (2) The chemical being sprayed along our roadsides from trucks is primarily permethrin; another is malathion.
 They are not particularly effective and they are harmful.
 Look them up!
 Malathion is toxic to all the insects it encounters, and dangerous to wildlife, infants, and pets.
 It has been shown to be a major factor in some species extinctions (Fish and Wildlife study, 2019); it has been implicated in prostate cancer in midwestern farmers, and, most recently, autism in children.
-It is effective for only about 200 feet in from the spray truck (barring wind) and breaks down completely in 2 – 3 hours – in other words, it’s not particularly effective, but cheaper.
+It is effective for only about 200 feet in from the spray truck (barring wind) and settles completely in 2 – 3 hours – in other words, it’s not particularly effective, but cheaper.
 Permethrin is highly toxic to fish.

 Obviously, taxpayers’ money should be primarily spent on larvicide.
 But it’s not.

 The state gives the BLSGP nothing for the chemicals and $70,000 a year for larvicide applications, which is nowhere near enough.
-In addition, the BLSGP collects about $157,000 from its towns, which is spent only on chemical spraying.
+In addition, the BLSGP collects about $157,000 from its towns, which is spent mostly on chemical spraying.
 Asked about this, they say it’s historical.
 Using that excuse, we’d still use arsenic to cure asthma!